Releases

 The Field Guide brings enrollment problems into focus by highlighting the exact missing or invalid data that needs to be corrected.

-Today, we're introducing the Field Guide for Issues—a new experience that helps ben-admins quickly identify the exact data that's causing a problem and how to fix it.
+Today, we're introducing the Field Guide for Issues—a new feature that helps ben-admins quickly identify the exact data that's causing a problem.

-The Field Guide displays the Snapshot body that triggered an Issue directly within the Issue details page and visually highlights the data tied to the problem.
-Instead of manually reviewing raw errors and payloads, users immediately see which fields require attention.
+The Field Guide displays the payload that triggered an Issue and visually references the data tied to the problem.
+Instead of working backwards from raw errors and data mismatches, users immediately see the precise fields that require attention, all in one place.

 Bringing enrollment problems into focus

-The highlighted paths within the Field Guide are defined on the backend so the same Issue targets the same fields every time.
+The references within the Field Guide are defined on the backend so the same Issue points to the same fields every time.

-The Field Guide supports four types of annotations:
+The Field Guide supports four types of references:

-May Be Invalid: Noyo has determined that one or more highlighted fields are causing the Issue, but cannot know which specific value is incorrect.
+May Be Invalid: Noyo has determined that multiple fields may be causing the Issue, but cannot know which are incorrect.
 For example, a ZIP code and state mismatch, or a duplicate enrollment where two records conflict.
 The highlighted fields help narrow the investigation to the relevant data.

 Missing: Required information was not included in the Snapshot.
-Examples include omitted coverages, missing carrier configuration values, volume amounts, SSNs, event blocks, and more.
-Missing fields are inserted into the view and highlighted.
-If Noyo knows what specific values should have been included, we'll insert those too.
+Examples include missing coverages, carrier configuration values, volume amounts, SSNs, event blocks, and more.
+Missing fields are inserted into the Snapshot, and if Noyo knows what specific values should have been included, we'll populate those too.

-Related: Additional context that may help explain or resolve the Issue.
-These fields are not necessarily invalid or missing, but provide useful information for investigation.
+Related: Additional context that helps explain or resolve the Issue.
+These fields don't need to be corrected, but provide useful information for investigation.
 For example, coverages associated with an Evidence of Insurability (EOI) review that require additional action to complete the enrollment.

 For situations where the underlying error does not provide enough detail to confidently identify specific fields, Noyo still displays the full Snapshot body.
 This allows users to investigate the problem without navigating to additional pages.